-7.4.1.
-You must maintain the records identified as specified in §60.7(f) and in paragraphs (c)(1) through (16) of this section.
+7.4.1 You must maintain the records identified as specified in §60.7(f) and in paragraphs (c)(1) through (18) of this section.
 All records required by this subpart must be maintained either onsite or at the nearest local field office for at least 5 years.
 Any records required to be maintained by this subpart that are submitted electronically via the EPA's CDX may be maintained in electronic format.
+[40 C.F.R. §60.5420a(c), 45CSR16]

-For each collection of fugitive emissions components at a well site and each collection of fugitive emissions components at a compressor station, the records identified in paragraphs (c)(15)(i) through (iii) of 40 C.F.R.§60.5420a.
+For each collection of fugitive emissions components at a well site and each collection of fugitive emissions components at a compressor station, maintain the records identified in paragraphs (c)(15)(i) through (viii) of 40 C.F.R.
+60.5420a.